 You have been asked to select four electives in each line.
 This is so that if your first choices do not run due to low class sizes, you will be placed in your next choice as much as possible.
 So, it's important to list electives in order of priority.
 The electives offered will depend on staff availability, student demand and certain other organisational arrangements.

-Any questions about the material in this booklet can be directed to your Sub-School Assistant Principal.
+Any questions about the material in this booklet can be directed to our PLAT Leaders or Assistant Principal of Teaching and Learning, Ms Kirsten Mitchell.